3 Things You Would Really Want to A/B Test In Your Mobile App

 Different versions of the page should be displayed in front of your audience in parallel at one and the same time;

 It should be clearly understood what kind of features of the winning landing page gave it a head start so that it is desirable to test a single element in a single pass.

 What can you check with A/B testing?

-You can test anything you want: the name of the app, its screenshots, and icons, colors blocks.
+You can test anything you want: the name of the app, its screenshots, and icons, color blocks.
 Your imagination is the only limit.
 But try not to overdo with the process.
-There’s no need to test 40 types of icons, just pick up the ones you like most as your inner critic will tell you what options are clearly delusional.
-Moreover, it is wasteful, both regarding money and the too long testing process.
+There's no need to test 40 types of icons, pick up the ones you like most as your inner critic will tell you what options are clearly delusional.
+Moreover, it is wasteful, both regarding money and the too-long testing process.

 Can A/B test become a Failure?

-A/B testing is often considered a failure for the reason that it does not provide statistically significant results.
+A/B testing is often considered a failure because it does not provide statistically significant results.
 However, this is only one side of the coin.